Get Kids Reading with 7 Easy and Fun Ideas

 1) Hold a BOOK TASTING in the library!
 Book speed dating for the younger set.

 I found this idea on Pinterest from the Barrow Media Center.
 Get a group of kids together and hold a “book tasting.”
-Select a books to be sampled and provide a menu sheet and pens or pencils.
-Each kid reads each book for 2-3 minutes and marks the menu sheet of each book with happy face, prozac face, or frowny face.
+Select books to be sampled and provide a menu sheet and pens or pencils.
+Each kid reads each book for 2-3 minutes and marks the menu sheet of each book with a happy face, Prozac face, or frowny face.
 It’s a fun way to have kids try out new genres of books.

 Another idea to figure out what books to supply is to ask each child for 2 or 3 of their favorite books and draw from those.
 Then, at the end of the book tasting, kids who chose a book that was recommended by a friend can get encouragement to read their book choice.
 I always find that peer-to-peer recommendations are the most persuasive!